Cesare Borgia: Later years and death

 Cesare Borgia, who was facing the hostility of Ferdinand II of Aragon, was captured while in Naples by Gonzalo Fernández de Córdoba, a man he had considered his ally, and imprisoned there, while his lands were retaken by the papacy.
-In 1504 he was transferred to Spain and imprisoned first in the Castle of Chinchilla de Montearagón in La Mancha, but after an attempted escape he was moved north to the Castle of La Mota, Medina del Campo, near Segovia.
+In 1504, he was transferred to Spain and imprisoned first in the Castle of Chinchilla de Montearagón in La Mancha, but after an attempted escape he was moved north to the Castle of La Mota, Medina del Campo, near Segovia.
 He did manage to escape from the Castle of La Mota with assistance, and after running across Santander, Durango, and Gipuzkoa, he arrived in Pamplona on 3 December 1506, and was much welcomed by King John III of Navarre, who was missing an experienced military commander, ahead of the feared Castilian invasion.

 Borgia recaptured Viana, Navarre, which had been in the hands of forces loyal to Louis de Beaumont, the count of Lerín and Ferdinand II of Aragon's conspiratorial ally in Navarre, but not the castle, which he then besieged.
-In the early morning of 11 March 1507, an enemy party of knights fled from the castle during a heavy storm.
+In the early morning of 12 March 1507, an enemy party of knights fled from the castle during a heavy storm.
 Outraged at the ineffectiveness of the siege, Borgia chased them, only to find himself on his own.
 The party of knights, discovering that he was alone, trapped him in an ambush, where he received a fatal injury from a spear.
-He was then stripped of all his luxurious garments, valuables, and a leather mask covering half his face (disfigured, possibly by syphilis, during his late years).
-Borgia was left lying naked, with just a red tile covering his genitals.
+He was then stripped of all his luxurious garments, valuables, and a leather mask covering half his face.
+Borgia was left lying naked, and his body was left abandoned.

 Mortal remains

 Cesare Borgia leaving the Vatican (1877) by Giuseppe Lorenzo Gatteri.
 Oil on canvas.

-Borgia was originally buried in a marbled mausoleum King John III had ordered built at the altar of the Church of Santa María in Viana in Navarre in northern Spain, set on one of the stops on the Camino de Santiago.
+Borgia was originally buried in a marbled mausoleum that King John III had ordered built at the altar of the Church of Santa María in Viana in Navarre in northern Spain, set on one of the stops on the Camino de Santiago.
 In the 16th century, the Bishop of Mondoñedo, Antonio de Guevara, published from memory what he had seen written on the tomb when he had paid a visit to the church.
-This epitaph underwent several changes in wording and meter throughout the years and the version most commonly cited today is that published by the priest and historian Francisco de Alesón in the 18th century.
+This epitaph underwent several changes in wording and meter throughout the years, and the version most commonly cited today is that published by the priest and historian Francisco de Alesón in the 18th century.
 It reads: